NickT43107/osticket-prereqs/README.md

 </p>

 <p>
   Step 3: This last step for this slide will be to download everything in the picture.
 Installation and setup will be in the next slide.
+Doesnt necessarly matter in which order that they are downloaded in.
 Here is a link to everything that will neeed to be downloaded. https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
 </p>
 <br />